Students who withdraw from the study abroad programme may be subject to a charge.

 - extreme changes in circumstances between the date of application and date of withdrawal (eg financial problems due to a close family member being made redundant)

-- withdrawal for academic reasons (eg school withdrawing support for the application due to unsatisfactory academic performance)
+- withdrawal for academic reasons (eg School withdrawing support for the application due to unsatisfactory academic performance, or August resits preventing attendance)

 - war, or other civil unrest in the destination country